To listen to the blog post “17 Signs You’re In An Emotionally Abusive Relationship” over reading it click the play button below.

 Then, of course, there is the time where he tells my son that he cannot call him because “your mother” AKA me does not charge his phone.
 Which by the way his father was responsible for putting minutes on and of course he doesn’t.
 But instead of saying he is not putting minutes on the phone it is my fault for not charging the phone.
 Giving my son the impression that I am the reason why HE does not call more.

 So either when you read this you were shocked or not surprised at all because you were in a similar situation.
 In some cases, it may have been worse.
-And having gone through this myself and still continue to go through this on the rare occasions that I have to interact with my son’s father; this behavior becomes so second nature to you that you forget to see it for what is.
-But now you know.
+And having gone through this myself I am going to tell you how to get out of it.

 If you just have to deal with them because you work with them or you just have to come in contact with them just ignore them like they do not exist in your world.
 And if you have to say something to them; keep it short, sweet, and to the point.
 Do not go back and forth with them allowing them to start their manipulation tactics on you.

-You will need to heal.
+17. How to leave emotionally abusive relationship ~ You will need to heal.
 I spoke about this in my blog about guarding your heart (which you can read here).
 When people do emotionally damaging things to you they change you and they change the way you feel about yourself.
+Also check out my video down below for more on how to leave emotionally abusive relationship.

 We interact with people all day every day.
 We get close to people, break up, get betrayed boyfriends, get hurt by family members and guess what?
 All of those things have the potential to leave bad deposits on your heart.
 I can almost bet that people have left deposits in your heart and most of them you are not even aware of.
 When you were with a cheating boyfriend, deposits were left in your heart in the form insecurity and being distrustful of men.
 Every time someone called you ugly, fat, stupid or said that you were not good enough, deposits were left in your heart in the form of low self-esteem.